 Trekking through the Peruvian mountains is another incredible adventure vacation that should be on any hiker’s list.
 These high mountains and glaciers will take your breath away.
 Plus, you can combine your mountain trek with a trip to the ancient — and iconic — city of Machu Picchu.

 But what’s more fun than hiking in Peru?
 Hiking with llamas, of course!
 Adding llamas to your trek brings this adventure vacation to the next level.
 Llamas are important animals in Peru, so using them as pack animals on this trek has cultural significance.
 Plus, it’s just plain cool to hike with these animals.
 They carry the majority of the weight, leaving you with just a day pack for most of the hiking.

-Trekking to the magnificent Rainbow Mountain and Machu Picchu takes around five days.
+Trekking to the magnificent Rainbow Mountain and exploring Machu Picchu takes around five days.
 Spend a couple of nights camping in the Andes, and then visit the ancient city of Machu Picchu to learn about the history of the Inca people.
 Like the Himalayas, hiking in the Andes mountains is at a much higher elevation than most Americans live.
-Make sure to prepare for this vacation by hiking up hills and with packs on.
+Make sure to prepare for this Peru hiking vacation by trekking up hills and with packs on.

 7. Road Trip around New Zealand